scottquach/Canvas-Assignments-Transfer-For-Todoist/README.md

 **Add course ID to the api_keys.txt file**
 - Once you have retrieved the required course ID follow the prompt on the api_keys.txt file to add those IDs.
 An infinite number of courses can be added as long as each course ID is on it's own line.

+**Install dependencies**
+- Install dependencies with `pip install -r requirements.txt`

 **Run the main script**
-- Run the main script by calling ```python retrieve_canvas_course_ids.py```
+- Run the main script by calling ```python canvas_to_todoist.py```
-- The scrip will run and transfer assignments over to Todoist, assigments will be checked for overlap meaning running the script multiple times won't re-add assignments that already exist in Todoist.
+- The script will run and transfer assignments over to Todoist
+  - Assignments will be checked for overlap, so running the script multiple times won't re-add assignments that already exist in Todoist.
-- Assignments will be added to assigned to automatically generated projects in Todoist.
+- Assignments will be added to automatically generated projects in Todoist.
 The project names will match with the official course names pulled from Canvas

 ## Contributing
-I'm still active in the community so feel free to submit a PR for any contriubations you'd like to make to the project!
+I'm still active in the community so feel free to submit a PR for any contributions you'd like to make to the project!